-The shift is in response to consumers’ changing tastes: A recent study from Dalhousie University found that most Canadians have thought about reducing how much meat they eat, and 32 percent of us intend to cut back on meat consumption within the next six months.
+The shift is in response to consumers’ changing tastes: A study from Dalhousie University found that most Canadians have thought about reducing how much meat they eat, and 32 percent of us intend to cut back on meat consumption within the next six months.
 “The momentum is building,” says Maria Ricupero, a registered dietitian in Toronto.

 So what is plant-based eating, exactly?
 It’s consuming far less meat and dairy—or none at all—and more fruits, vegetables, legumes, grains and nuts.
 (It’s also different than identifying as vegan, since vegans often abstain from wearing products made from animals or tested on animals.)
 Plant-based eating has gained popularity for two very good reasons: It’s a great way to improve your health and an important step in tackling the climate crisis.

 A plant-based diet comes with a wealth of health benefits: Vegetarians, for example, are 29 percent less likely to die from heart disease and have an 18 percent lower risk of cancer than meat-eaters.
 Even the typically conservative Canada’s Food Guide now recommends people eat more plant-based proteins.